gram-blogposts/staging/_posts/2024-06-10-graphormer.md

     </div>
 </div>
 <div class="caption">
-    An illustration of attention mechanism at play for a translation task.
-Notice how each word(or token) can attend to different parts of the sequence, forward or backward.
+    An illustration of the attention mechanism.
 </div>

 <!-- An illustration of attention mechanism at play for a translation task.
 Notice how each word(or token) can attend to different parts of the sequence, forward or backward.
 [Source](https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html) -->

 ---